Explore the depths of the Mediterranean

 Lectures and Hands-On Workshops

-This exhibition appears to have been the catalyst for numerous marine biology projects at the University of Montpellier.
+This exhibition appears to have been the catalyst for numerous projects focused on marine biology at the University of Montpellier.

-In fact, in response to the students’ interest in the photo exhibition, Virginie Zajdel has organized a year-long lecture series.
+In fact, in response to the students’ interest in the photo exhibition, Virginie Zajdel has organized a year-long series of lectures.
 During these lectures, she will explore different branches of marine biology, specific groups of animals, and various habitats (seagrass beds, rocky bottoms, sandy-muddy bottoms, etc.).

-In addition, and to help students feel involved and in control of their own learning, Virginie Zajdel also organized an educational workshop on photo identification.
+In addition, and to help students feel engaged and in control of their own learning, Virginie Zajdel also organized an educational photo-identification workshop.

 The goal: To enable students who are unable to dive to learn how to identify and classify a wide variety of marine animals.